MRJOHN5ON/SocialQAproject/README.md

 - **Trace and Debugging Support**: Configured to retain traces on failure for easier debugging of test failures.

 ## Contribute
-We welcome contributions!
+I welcome contributions!
 Please fork the repository and submit a pull request.

 ## Connect with me
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ryleyj).